dtandersen/pogo-optimizer-vagrant/README.md

 ## Disclaimer

-Don't blame me if you get banned :)
+I'm not responsible if your account get banned.